 Next Foundry

 Early product work often stalls before product learning starts: auth, data wiring, email, rate limiting, and UI foundations all compete with actual validation work.
-I built Next Foundry to provide a stable baseline that accelerates experiments while keeping core decisions replaceable.
+I built Next Foundry as a governed baseline: recurring integration seams are explicit, but domain and product decisions stay outside the starter.

 - Authentication with Better Auth